-Java properties are usually used as monolingual.
+Java properties are usually used as monolingual translations.

 Weblate supports ISO-8859-1, UTF-8 and UTF-16 variants of this format.
-All of them supports storing all Unicode characters, it's just differently encoded.
-In the ISO-8859-1 the Unicode escape sequences are used (for example zkou\u0161ka), all others encode characters directly either in UTF-8 or UTF-16.
+All of them support storing all Unicode characters, it is just differently encoded.
+In the ISO-8859-1, the Unicode escape sequences are used (for example zkou\u0161ka), all others encode characters directly either in UTF-8 or UTF-16.

-Note: Loading of escape sequences will work in UTF-8 mode as well, so please be careful choosing correct enconding set matching your application needs.
+Note: Loading escape sequences works in UTF-8 mode as well, so please be careful choosing the correct enconding set to match your application needs.

 Typical Weblate Component configuration

-File mask src/app/Bundle.properties
+Filemask src/app/Bundle.properties

 Monolingual base language file src/app/Bundle.properties

 Template for new translations Empty

 File format Java Properties (ISO-8859-1)